BioBoost/project_lab_2016/docs/reporting.md

 # Reporting

-Reporting is done through the wiki of Redmine.
-It does not to adhere to a certain structure:
+Reporting is done through the wiki on Redmine.
+It does have to adhere to a certain structure:

 * index page with abstract and table of contents
 * introduction